 How the project works

 The index is the product of the volunteers.
-The coverage is dependant on what is submitted by the volunteers.
-The more volunteers the greater the coverage of the index.
+The coverage is dependent on what is submitted by the volunteers.
+The more volunteers, the greater the coverage of the index.

 Registry of Deeds in British Parliamentary Papers

 How to help

 Whenever you look at a memorial volume, take a little extra time and index a few pages using the above format.
 Send the data as a spreadsheet file (excel, OpenOffice, Lotus 1-2-3, comma separated variable (CSV) file) or as a database file.
 Template file for excel and 123 are at the following links.
 Right click on the link and save the file to your computer.

 A word file for submitting index entries and abstracts

 A word template file for submitting index entries and abstracts

 Save the above file to the folder of your personal word templates then it will be easy to create a new file in this template